smallwat3r/shhh/README.md

-You will need to run in parrallel Redis, Celery (both worker + beat) and Flask, to do so, you can run the below commands in a terminal window (note: the single `&` allows you to run these commands in the same terminal, but you can also open 4 terminals and type in the commands in the order below without `&`):
+You will need to run in parrallel Redis, Celery (both worker + beat) and Flask, to do so, you can run the below commands in a terminal window (note: the single `&` allows you to run these commands in the same terminal, but you can also open 4 terminals and type in the commands in this order without `&`):
 ```sh
 redis-server &
 celery -A shhh.tasks worker --loglevel=INFO &